 Why you should use Translate-It

 Translate-It is a nice script for several reasons.
 First, it’s incredibly easy to implement, with no CSS or images to upload.
-The script builds all the flags and links dynamically, so the only HTML markup you include is <div id="translateFlags"></div>.
-Besides keeping the document clean, this is great for SEO because there aren’t any extraneous links or content.
+The script builds all the flags and links dynamically, so the only HTML markup you include is <div id="translateFlags"></div>

 Another advantage to Translate-It is that it pulls in the flag icons using CSS sprites and a single image.
 This saves 9 HTTP requests.